 Values of Danes

 In Denmark, there is a strong regard for the common good, welfare society and safe and family-friendly society.
 Freedom for the individual, equal right and opportunities including gender equality, respect and unprejudiced tolerance (frisind), trust are core values as well as Christian heritage.
 Volunteering is a big part of the Danish way of life.
-Hygge is also considered a unque Danish cultural and lifestyle value.
+Hygge is also considered a unique Danish cultural and lifestyle value.

 Hygge is a difficult concept to translate and now there are books just about this very Danish cultural and lifestyle concept.
 Cosy, which is a common translation doesn’t describe it well, although it refers to a quality of cosiness and comfortable conviviality that engenders a feeling of contentment and well-being and is fully in harmony with feng shui ethos.
 Its cultural value and connection to tolerance and equality suggest that people come together to share a good time, therefore it has a connotation to the Danish word frisind.
 So, hygge can mean many things, ie the Friday drink with your co-workers, a storytime with your parents or grandparents, or just enjoying a hot cup of tea or coffee or chocolate when it is cold outside.
 Warmth and candles are an example of hygge, but when I was visiting Copenhagen I’ve noticed a shift from traditional candles that unfortunately produce air pollution to battery operated ones or powered by electricity.
+Since the quality of the air is very good in Copenhagen, if people would stop burning candles it would improve even further.

 Feng shui consultants in Copenhagen, Denmark

 Google search revealed that there are not many feng shui consultants in Copenhagen, Denmark.
-So if you live in Copenhagen, or anywhere in Denmark and are looking for a feng shui consultant feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+So if you live in Copenhagen, or anywhere in Denmark and are looking for an evidence-based feng shui consultant feel free to call/text/Whatsapp me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
 I’d be happy to travel to Denmark or to do a remote feng shui consultation via Skype or FaceTime or Whatsapp.
 Email me